saravanakumarrc/Architecture_Journey/src/azure/az-104/Entra_ID.md

-# Microsoft Entra ID (formerly Azure Active Directory)
+# Microsoft Entra ID (formerly Azure AD)

+Microsoft Entra ID is Microsoft's cloud-based identity and access management service.
+It's the backbone of Azure's security model, providing enterprise-grade identity management with features like single sign-on, multi-factor authentication, and conditional access.
+Entra ID helps organizations manage user identities, control access to resources, and protect against security threats in today's hybrid and cloud environments.

 ## Overview
 Microsoft Entra ID is a cloud-based identity and access management service that serves as the cornerstone of security for Microsoft cloud services and custom applications.
 It provides enterprise-grade identity management for applications, devices, and users, all from a centralized location.